refact0r/personal/src/content/blog/optimizing-sveltekit/+optimizing-sveltekit.md

 ## static adapter

 I also switched to `@sveltejs/adapter-static` from the auto adapter.
-Since the entire site is already prerendered, it shouldn't make much of a performance difference on Vercel.
+Since the entire site is already prerendered, it shouldn't make much of a performance difference.
 But it does eliminate usage of serverless functions, and gives me the flexibility to host the site on other static hosting services.

 `svelte.config.js`: